jseto/web-wish-to-go/src/pages/how-to-use-data/how-to-use.md

 ## The WishCounterWidget Tag

 This tag will show a heart icon with a wish counter in the top right corner of the heart.
-The Trip Planner will appear a a modal window when the user click on it.
-If you don't want a modal window you can set the page URL where you have the **Travel Plan Widget** using the `trip-planner` attribute.
+The Trip Planner will appear a modal window when the user clicks on it.
+If you don't want a modal window, you can set the page URL where you have the **Travel Plan Widget** using the `trip-planner` attribute.

 This widget is to be used in the bottom of your blog pages or as a menu item in the way it is used as a shopping chart in marketplaces.